d04943016/Current-Efficiency-Calculator/README.md

 (a) spectrum at normal direction (a.u.)<br/>(b) emission pattern  (a.u.)<br/>(c) external quantum efficiency (EQE)<br/>

-This module assumes that the spectrum is the same at different angles.
+This module assumes that the spectra are the same at different angles.
 The detailed calculation method, please see method.pdf.

 This module is built by python and two other third-party modules (numpy and pandas).
 Please install these two modules first.